is-patel/B17-Blockchain-Capstone-Q2/README.md

 One should see both feedback that the contract has been deployed in the second terminal as well as the contract preserved on the testnet in the ganache testnet terminal

-## Realestate Smart Contract Unit Tests
+## Real Estate Smart Contract Unit Tests

 ### Prerequisites